vincenzorm117/ask-gpt/README.md

-# hey-gpt
+# ask-gpt
-API to replace Siri
+CLI to send requests to GPT